 By Soji James, CPT, CSCS

 Now marathons aren’t my thing, but competition inspires me.
 Especially modes of competition that truly pit an individual up against themselves.
-When you lace up your sneakers and hit the pavement for 26.2 miles of glory, it’s truly “You vs. You” no matter who is in front of, beside, or behind you.
+Whether you hit the pavement for 26.2 miles of glory or you lace up your sneakers for weightlifting, it’s always “You vs. You.”
+This is true no matter who is in front of, beside, or behind you.
 Whether you are into running or not, you can’t help but be inspired by the capabilities of the human mind, body, and spirit.
 Running a marathon is a grind—and when it comes to achieving our health and wellness goals, there are a lot of similarities.

 At the start of any race, some people explode out the gates with seemingly unlimited motivation.
 The same thing usually happens around New Year’s Day, when droves of people decide to get into their best shape possible and pack the gyms.